 Watching a video about your destination can be a way to learn things about it that are hard to express via the written word.
 You can see what the landscapes look like, listen to what the accents sound like and actually see footage of the attractions that you might want to visit on your trip.

 There is an incredible wealth of travel content on Youtube, from travel vlogs to documentaries to footage of tours to videos from official travel brands and much more.
-Make yourself a cup of coffee, get comfortable, sit back and learn about your destination via video.
+Make yourself a cup of coffee, get comfortable, sit back and research a travel destination before you go – via video.

 5. Ask About it On Reddit

-Check out forums such as /r/travel on Reddit to ask questions and find out more about your destination.
+Check out forums such as /r/travel on Reddit to ask questions and research a travel destination before you go.
 These forums are used by a lot of passionate travellers and they often have plenty of experience to share with you.
 Before you start your own thread, search through to see if your question has been asked before.

 Also, if you speak the language and you can find the subreddit for that country you could ask questions there.
 For example, if you are heading to Canada and you want to know what to expect you could make a post on /r/Canada and it will likely be answered by plenty of knowledgeable locals.
 Also, just reading the posts and content shared on that country-specific subreddit will give you a lot of insight into Canada.

-TripAdvisor is a great source of information about your travel destination.
+TripAdvisor is another great way to research a travel destination before you go.
 It’s not just for hotels – you can also read reviews of restaurants, tour companies and local attractions.
 If you see a restaurant, attraction or a hotel mentioned while you are doing research somewhere else you can head over to TripAdvisor to see what people are saying about it.
 Also, you can search in TripAdvisor for the top restaurants, hotels or attractions in order to get ideas on what to do, where to stay and what to eat while you are there.

 We have also found that TripAdvisor is great for choosing tour companies.
 If you are headed somewhere like the Amazon rainforest, you will need to hire a tour guide to take you into the jungle as you cannot visit on your own.
 It’s hard to find the right tour company when you are searching on their websites, as each company is going to say that they offer the best service.
 When you look at the reviews you will get an honest picture of what the tour was like, written by people who have actually experienced it.